France to continue aerial support to Mali after troop withdrawal

 France estimated in January that between 300 and 400 Russian mercenaries were operating in Mali, while Sweden puts that figure at around 800.

-(Reporting by Thiam Ndiaga; Additional reporting by Tiemoko Diallo in Bamako; Writing by Sofia Christensen, Editing by William Maclean)
+(Reporting by Thiam Ndiaga; Additional reporting by Tiemoko Diallo in Bamako; Writing by Sofia Christensen; Editing by William Maclean and David Gregorio)

 ((Sofia.Christensen@thomsonreuters.com;))